Kustiq

 ZoomInfo earned its reputation.
 For enterprise sales orgs with 500+ employees, dedicated RevOps staff, and six-figure tool budgets, it's still a solid platform.
 But for companies in the 20 to 200 employee range, three issues keep coming up.

-You're buying a Swiss Army knife when you need a screwdriver.
-ZoomInfo has become a full revenue intelligence suite: website visitor tracking, conversation intelligence, workflow automation, talent solutions.
-If you just need to profile companies, enrich contacts, or figure out which accounts to prioritize, you're subsidizing features that'll sit untouched.
-That's frustrating.
+Half the surface goes unused.
+ZoomInfo is a full revenue intelligence suite now: website visitor tracking, conversation intelligence, workflow automation, talent solutions.
+If your job is "profile companies, enrich contacts, prioritize accounts," you're subsidizing features that sit untouched.

 Per-seat billing punishes small teams.
 Three reps on your sales team?
 You're paying 3x.
 Add a CS person who needs access?
 4x.
 Credit-based or usage-based pricing is a better model when headcount is tight, because the bill scales with how much you use the tool, not how many people need to see the data.